-I would love to hear from you, if you are currently running your own business, what other pros and cons can YOU think of.
+I would love to hear from you, if you are currently running your own business, what other pros and cons YOU can think of.
 Let me know in the comments.
-And if you’re still concerned about starting your business, comment below and we'll see how we can help you.
+And if you’re still concerned about starting your business, comment below and we’ll see how we can help you.

 Liked this article?
 Share it!